 LASIK is a type of corrective surgery to treat nearsightedness, farsightedness, and astigmatism.
 It’s currently the most commonly performed laser eye surgery.
 If you need prescription eyewear to see clearly, but you’d love an alternative to wearing eyeglasses or contact lenses, book a consultation to discuss LASIK with our eye doctor near you.
 We have eye care offices located conveniently in Ft.
-Worth, Southlake, and River Oaks, Texas.
+Worth, Southlake, and Downtown, Texas.

 What is LASIK?

 LASIK, which stands for “laser assisted in situ keratomileusis,” is a procedure that reshapes the cornea, allowing light that enters the eye to be focused properly on the retina.

 During this outpatient surgery, your eye surgeon will numb your eyes with anesthetic drops.
 Then, a special ring will be placed to hold your cornea in the right position and prevent your eye from moving.
 A special device is used to cut a thin flap in your corneal tissue, which is moved out of the way so a laser can be used to reshape the corneal tissue underneath.
 Afterwards, the surgeon will replace the flap, which bonds to your eyeball and heals.

 LASIK is generally pain-free and takes a total of 15 minutes for both eyes.
 Results are often experienced immediately, and vision continues to improve over the next few days.

 How does LASIK work?